benkwhite/PredictSeats/Readme.md

    - Modify the parameters in the `parameters.json` file as per your requirement.
 This allows you to fine-tune various aspects of the model like the number of layers, learning rate, number of epochs, etc.

 ## Shortcut Tasks

-All the quick steps code are in the `run.ipynb` file.
-The following describes the all the tasks in the notebook.
+The `run.ipynb` notebook contains quick steps for performing various tasks.
+These tasks include:
-- Data Validation (test last quarters' data with schedule data settled)
+- Data Validation: Testing the latest quarters' data against settled schedule data.
-- Add new performance data and seats data to original data (when new data performance data is available)
+- Data Update: Adding new performance data and seat data to existing datasets, when new performance data becomes available.
-- Date Split Test (Check if the data split is correct )
+- Data Split Test: Checking the correctness of data splitting.
-- Automatically tune the hyperparameters and record the results (Only run it on Azure Databricks)
+- Hyperparameter Tuning: Automated hyperparameter tuning with results recording (intended for execution on Azure Databricks).
-- Predict the future quarters (no schedule data as comparison)
+- Future Predictions: Making predictions for future quarters, without the comparison of schedule data.

 ## Execution Environment
 ### Local Machine (Not recommended due to speed limitations, but useful for testing the code)